dominic-farquharson/Game_Log_App/README.md

 ##Installation Instructions

 - Download folder.
+- Run npm install in terminal.
+- Run npm start from terminal.
-- Double click on index.html to run the game
+- Or go to build folder and Double click on index.html to run the game

 ---
 ##Sample Code: Printing Game Stats